Mobile gaming is a phenomenon that is ever-growing. Gaming on the go was definitely a dream of mine.

 3D, Augmented Reality, 2D Sprites, and even VR are all here, able to be included in your end result.

 I perused the showcase of games that have used AppGameKit to develop, and I have to say I’m impressed.
 I originally thought that the games on display would be simpler, easy titles.
-Instead, you have games like Echoes III, an extremely stylish game in the Echoes series that promises ‘more eye bleeding that before!’.
+Instead, you have games like Echoes III, an extremely stylish game in the Echoes series that promises ‘more eye-bleeding than before!’.

 Perhaps the most significant piece I found on the engine is the review by Steam user rogy: